A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Experiments and Results

-Furthermore, compared to existing work on anomaly detection, our approach achieved better performance than the unsupervised learning approach (MTAD-GAT), which demonstrates that assuming rare samples as anomalies might not be applicable in practice.
-Adding some labeled samples during training can guide the learning process to generate representative embeddings.
-Additionally, our approach outperformed the semi-supervised approach, DeepSAD.
-DeepSAD has been demonstrated to outperform some unsupervised approaches in the original paper.
+SNetAD outperforms other semi-supervised approaches for anomaly detection, such as DeepSAD.
 The loss function in DeepSAD enforces labeled normal samples to be close to the predefined center and abnormal samples to be as far as possible.
 For the unlabeled samples, DeepSAD has a strong assumption that the majority of data samples are normal and treats all unlabeled samples as normal in the loss.
 However, such an assumption might not hold in practice since one event can last for some period (i.e., the unlabeled data might contain abnormal network activities), which might confuse the model to learn effective representations for unlabeled samples and result in poor performance.